yangdanny97/chocopy-python-compiler/README.md

 - Why implement this in Python?
   - Since Chocopy is a subset of Python, implementing the compiler in Python means I do not have to write my own lexer and parser.
 This was explicitly something I wanted to experiment with while writing the frontend, and it worked wonderfully.
 The secondary reason is that writing it in Python means I can prototype new ideas faster.
 The lack of type safety in the compiler codebase is mitigated by an extensive test suite.

 Most of the test cases are taken from test suites included in the release code for CS164, with some additional tests written for more coverage.
 Tests include both static validation of generated/annotated ASTs, as well as runtime tests that check the correctness of output code.
-The runtime test suite for the JVM backend were evaluated using Java 8 on my local machine.